-We are seeking a PhD student for an interdisciplinary research project to develop novel technologies for high-speed 3-dimensional imaging of dividing human cells.
+We are seeking a PhD student for an interdisciplinary research project to develop novel technologies for high-speed 3-dimensional microscopy.

-The student should have a fundamental understanding of Optics (preferably from a Physics background) and should have some mathematical background (either as coursework or practical thesis work).
-Being able to write software codes at C++ level is essential.
-An interest in cell biology techniques is crucial.
-Training will be provided for learning cell culture techniques and to generate metadata to enable the deconvolution of high-resolution image datasets.
+The student can be from a Physics, Computer Science or Mathematical background (either as coursework or practical thesis work).
+Being able to write software codes is essential.
+An interest in Cell Biology and Optics is crucial.
+Training will be provided for learning cell culture and microscopy techniques.

 APPLICATIONS ARE BEING ACCEPTED FOR THIS PROJECT.
 Interested applicants are encouraged to contact Dr. Viji M. Draviam (email@example.com) as soon as possible.